-The chakras are important centers of energy that appear throughout your body.
 For thousands of years, keeping the chakras in balance has been linked to maintaining mental and physical wellbeing.
-Through chakra meditation, you can improve the balance of your key chakras and bring your health and mental attitude into a more peaceful state.
+And through chakra meditation, you can improve the balance of your key chakras and bring your health and mental attitude into a more peaceful state.

 1. Root Chakra (Muladhara)